marufrahmangit/soc-analyst-training/udemy-SOC-essentials/notes.md

 ## Different models of SOC

 Primarily, there are three types of SOC.
+**In-house SOC**
-- In-house SOC: tech and people in the company.
+Tech and people in the company.
-- Outsourced SOC:
--   Dedicated;
--   Shared
-- Hybrid SOC
+**Outsourced SOC**
+-   Dedicated: Has tech but not enough experienced people, outsource > MSSP (managed security service provider).
+-   Shared: Both tech and people are with MSSP **Hybrid SOC**
+Tech is in-house, L1 is outsourced, senior roles like Incident Handlers are also in-house